airflow-helm/charts/charts/airflow/docs/faq/monitoring/scheduler-liveness-probe.md

       ## WARNING: must be AT LEAST equal to your shortest DAG schedule_interval
       ## WARNING: DummyOperator tasks will NOT be seen by this probe
       thresholdSeconds: 300

+      ## minimum number of seconds the scheduler must have run before the task creation check begins
+      ## WARNING: must be long enough for the scheduler to boot and create a task
+      ##
+      schedulerAgeBeforeCheck: 180
 ```

 > 🟦 __Tip__ 🟦